iaroslav-ai/global-optimization/README.md

   by this optimizer, one either needs to provide convex under and over estimators or such estimators should be computed numerically.

-  *IMPORTANT* Both under and overestimators should become tighter and converge to the actual function values as the interval [a<sub>k</sub>, b<sub>k</sub>] becomes infinitely smaller.
+  *IMPORTANT:* Both under and overestimators should become tighter and converge to the actual function values as the interval [a<sub>k</sub>, b<sub>k</sub>] becomes infinitely smaller.
 If this criterion is not met, then the optimization might not converge.